Awesome: Sailor Moon

 - The look on her face just before she transforms is a CMOA all by itself.

 - Usagi gets one just before the battle.
-She's spent most of the episode crying and whining that she doesn't want to fight, and when cornered by the monster with Luna ordering her to transform, declares "I don't wanna live like this anymore!
+She's spent most of the episode crying and whining that she doesn't want to fight, and when cornered by Kigaan with Luna ordering her to transform, declares "I don't wanna live like this anymore!
 But I'll do it!"
 In the dub, this is changed to "Just let me have one last good sob!
 Okay I'm ready!"

 - In Episode 13 the Senshi run Jadeite over with a plane for making sexist comments about them (in the original English dub from DiC note , it was his gloating over how weak they are).

 - Any time watching Nephrite fighting against a youma or three to protect Naru.
+He managed to fend off Yasha long enough for Sailor Moon to finish him off, but he was badly overwhelmed by the Plant Sisters.

 - One moment wasn't even for a Sailor Senshi: So a little girl named Sakiko has psychic powers and can take a form as a ghost.
 She does it and the ghost goes out of control and starts wreaking havoc.
 Her father and her are just waiting to be killed by it but by that minute you think, Tuxedo Mask should appear right?
 Wrong.
 Instead she gets out of her father's hold and releases a bunch of energy to beat the ghost-thing.
 Wow.